Gio86krt/Responsiveness-Portfolio/README.md

 - Use of Bootstrap framework to import HTML elements;

-- Division of the main container into smaller ones for proper styling;
+- Division of the main container into smaller ones for proper styling, used the Bootstrap grids to set rows and columns

 HOMEPAGE